rox-architecture/RODEOS/assets/markdown/ROBOCEPTION_BOXPICK_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The provided text outlines the API endpoints for configuring parameters related to the BoxPick module, specifically focusing on the clustering parameters such as `cluster_max_curvature` and `clustering_discontinuity_factor`, as well as the `clustering_max_surface_rmse`.
-These parameters are crucial for optimizing the detection of rectangular objects in robotic applications, allowing for adjustments in how the system interprets surface irregularities and the maximum allowable deviation from expected measurements.
-The document also details the REST API calls for setting these parameters, indicating the importance of precise configuration in enhancing the performance of the BoxPick module within the rc_cube system.</chunk_context>
+<chunk_context>The provided text is part of the API documentation for the BoxPick module of the rc_cube system, detailing the parameters and services available for configuring the rectangle detection and grasp computation functionalities.
+It outlines how to set various parameters, such as `cluster_max_curvature`, `clustering_discontinuity_factor`, and `line_sensitivity`, through REST API calls, specifying both the current and deprecated API versions.
+This section is crucial for developers looking to optimize the performance of the BoxPick module in robotic applications, particularly in scenarios involving object detection and manipulation.
+Key functionalities include adjusting detection sensitivity and managing the recognition modes for different operational contexts.</chunk_context>
 <chunk>## API Version 2

 PUT http://<host>/api/v2/pipelines/ $<0,1,2,3>$ /nodes/rc_boxpick/parameters?cluster_max_ $\ldots$ curvature $=$ <value>